Welcome to the planning of your future career! We’ve outlined some important steps you should take to get started.

 - Take Career Search (LC300), a one-credit course that will guide you in preparing resumes, researching companies, interviewing, etc.

 - Continue to find summer employment, but try to obtain a position related to your chosen field.

 - Considering graduate school?
 Visit the CSS or your Faculty Advisor for help in getting organized for school selection and applying.

 - Apply for graduation early to be sure all requirements have been met.

 - Organize your job search early!
-See the Career Services Office for help in getting started.
+See the Career Development Office for help in getting started.

 - Take Career Search (see Junior Year).

-- Seek advice from the Career Services Office and your Faculty Advisor in preparing your resume, targeting potential employers, etc.
+- Seek advice from the Career Development Office and your Faculty Advisor in preparing your resume, targeting potential employers, etc.

-- Attend the fall and spring job fairs sponsored by the Career Services Office.
+- Attend the fall and spring job fairs sponsored by the Career Development Office.